moehriegitt/vastringify/README.md

    Unquoted, `NULL` prints empty and sets the `VA_E_NULL` error.

-   If the input decoder encounters an high UTF-16 surrogate followed by the terminating `NUL` character, it will return the high surrogate as a decoding error.
+   If the input decoder encounters an high UTF-16 surrogate right in front of the terminating `NUL` character, it will return the high surrogate as a decoding error.
 However, if a precision, i.e., maximum string size is specified, it will stop decoding before the high surrogate.
    This can be used for chunked printing like with UTF-8.